 Some excludable diseases must be reported to the health department by the center.
 The Department of Health's Reporting Requirements of Communicable Diseases and Work-Related Conditions Quick Reference Guide, a complete list of reportable excludable communicable diseases is included in this handbook on page 35.
+Click here to view the guide.
 (OOL/APRIL 2017)